A. Schema format details

 Description

-Indicates this schema attribute can apply to any type
+This schema attribute can apply to any type

 of element (tag term, unit class, etc).